Sex industry: Migrants

 Some researchers have claimed that sex workers can benefit from their profession in terms of immigration status.
 In her essay "Selling Sex for Visas: Sex Tourism as a Stepping-Stone to International Migration" anthropologist Denise Brennan cited an example of prostitutes in the Dominican Republic resort town of Sosúa, where some female prostitutes marry their customers in order to immigrate to other countries and seek a better life.
 The customers are, however, the ones that hold the power in this situation as they can withhold or revoke the sex worker's visa, either denying them the ability to immigrate or forcing them to return to their country of origin.
 Sex workers are also at risk of judgement from family members and relatives for having been associated with the sex tourism industry.
-It also must be noted that migrant sex work happens due to globalization.
+Migrant sex work happens due to globalization.
 Globalization has produced growth both in sex tourism and in the migration of women to places where the sex industry thrives.

-Effect on relationships

-Dolf Zillmann asserts that extensive viewing of pornographic material produces many sociological effects which he characterizes as unfavorable, including a decreased respect for long-term, monogamous relationships, and an attenuated desire for procreation.
-He claims that pornography can "potentially undermine the traditional values that favor marriage, family, and children" and that it depicts sexuality in a way which is not connected to "emotional attachment, of kindness, of caring, and especially not of continuance of the relationship, as such continuance would translate into responsibilities".